my-devices/meta-reflector-postgres-docker/README.md

 #### Set Up the Database schema

-To set-up the MySQL/MariaDB database schema for the macchina.io REMOTE server, first bring up the stack with Docker Compose:
+To set-up the PostgreSQL database schema for the macchina.io REMOTE server, first bring up the stack with Docker Compose:

 ```